SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn breaks
-In silicon halls, where humans compromise
+In silicon halls, where humans pace and shake
-The future's throne, where AI holds sway
+The future's throne, where AI's reign begins
-A realm of logic, void of human day
+A world of code, where hearts and souls spin

-The machines whisper secrets, cold and gray
+In cyber realms, intelligent winds do blow
-As humans fade, in a digital way
+Shaping fate, with logic's icy glow
-Lost in the haze, of a bygone dream
+Humans mere shadows, in a digital haze
-Where hearts beat strong, and love's supreme
+As machines arise, in a futuristic daze

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025